Our Mongolia Horse Trekking Tours

 - Reins are held in one hand and the horses are steered by neck-reining.

 If we use pack-

 The herders look after the horses and help with saddling up, but you are welcome to help.

 For what to bring, we provide a detailed ‘what to pack’ list on booking.

-The trip is fully supported with an EL Mongolian team of (female) trip assistant and (male) driver.
+Our trips are fully supported with an EL Mongolian team of (female) trip assistant and (male) driver as well as the herder (s) that provides the horses.
 Our Russian Furgon 4×4 vans provide backup.
 Depending on the route, the equipment, provisions and luggage will either be transported by the EL van or a pack horse.
 If by pack horse, they are looked after by the herder trek guide –